-The flash of sparrowhawk wings alerts me to the raptor’s presence as I walk through my woodland in Wales.
-Coming closer, I notice feathers, then the headless corpse of a song thrush.
+The flash of sparrowhawk wings alerted me to the raptor’s presence in my woodland.
+I then notice feathers, the headless corpse of a song thrush.
 I hesitate.
-Will it return to consume its fresh kill?
+Will the hawk return its kill?

-There was a hushed post-raptor air of tension but no sign of the hawk.
-I pick up the body, still warm to the touch.
-Shall I leave it – either the hawk will return (unlikely as they are prey hunters), a scavenging fox on it nocturnal patrol or, if still uneaten, the carrion beetles will feast.
-My Sméagol brain jangles.
-‘But I am also part of nature’, albeit responsible for ‘knocking back’ nature in pursuit of commoditised food.
+In the hushed post-raptor air of tension, I pick up the body, still warm to the touch.
+Shall I leave it to a scavenging fox or the carrion beetles?
+My Sméagol brain jangles: ‘But I am also part of nature!’

 Hunter DNA

-But still – within me at least – there lurks hunter-gather DNA.
-Perhaps related to my hunter-naturalist predilection, too often airbrushed from today’s sanitised environmental narratives. (see my talk at a rewilding conf in the David Attenborough Building).
+Within me there lurks that hunter-gather DNA.
+Perhaps too often airbrushed from today’s sanitised environmental narratives.
+(See ref to this in my talk at a rewilding conf in the David Attenborough Building, Cambridge).

-I’ve dug deep – financially and physically – to create this ‘wildwood’ in which song thrush have a penchant for nesting in spruce trees.
-So if badger grubs up bumblebee nests, tawny owl hunts voles, is there not room for me to sample this protein-rich harvest alongside the fungi, cherries and firewood?
+I’ve dug deep – financially and physically – to create this ‘wildwood’ in which song thrushes have a preference for nesting in spruce trees.
+So if badger grubs up bumblebee nests, tawny owl hunts voles, can I not harvest this protein-rich offering?

 Hold the bacon

-I confess.
+OK, I confess.
 I’ve got form.
-When working for the National Trust as a young rural chartered surveyor, I came across a song thrush on a small icy country lane recently knocked dead by a car.
-It was fresh – the ice had melted around the body.
-Why let the next car flatten it or an already fat generalist predator snaffle it?
+When working as a young land agent (aka rural chartered surveyor), I came across a song thrush on a small icy country lane.
+The ice had melted around the body: so why let the next car flatten it or a fat generalist predator snaffle it?

 Anyway, I ate the song thrush on toast.
 Both of them.
-A sinewy earthwormy, snail infused liver-rich delicious taste of wildness.
+A sinewy liver-rich delicious taste of wildness.

 Skylark pie

 The world is urbanising.
-The UK started it 150 years ago when ironically, skylarks were harvested to help feed a burgeoning post-Industrial Revolution urban population.
+The UK started it 150 years ago.
+When skylarks were harvested to help feed a burgeoning post-Industrial Revolution urban population.
 By 1861, more people lived in UK cities than in rural areas.
 Globally this shift occurred circa 2007, perpetuating to which some refer to as the metabolic rift.
 (That’s for another blog about tensions over defining sustainable agriculture in the 21st C.)

 Half earth – whole earth

-As urban-dwelling citizens disengage with nature – raw in welfare, red in tooth, messy in action – and farmed food arrives bloodless direct to plate or door, some will view my behaviour as primeval or at least feral.
-‘Stay away from nature, let it do it’s own thing, get out of the ecosystem, stay on the path, behind the fence’.
+As urban-dwelling citizens disengage with nature: raw in welfare, red in tooth, messy in action, farmed food arrives bloodless direct to plate or door.
+‘Leave nature alone, let it do it’s own thing, get out of the ecosystem, stay on the path, get behind the fence’.

 There is a tussle going on behind the scenes.
-Some suggest ( EO Wilson et al) that humans retreat to leave half the earth’s area to protected nature.
+Some suggest ( EO Wilson et al) that humans should retreat to leave half the earth’s area to protect nature.
 Others promote that humans share the whole earth with nature.
-As the UK rethinks its national parks for nature over people, it could learn from Mongolia, which set up the world’s first national park (Bogd Khan Uul*) rather than America’s Yellowstone** model drawn up by a retrospectively flawed John Muir.
+As the UK rethinks its national parks for nature over people, it could learn from Mongolia.
+It set up the world’s first national park (Bogd Khan Uul) – way before America’s Yellowstone model drawn up by John Muir.

 Bush meat